-We want to ensure that entry to the festival is accessible to as many as possible, so we keep our entry fees extremely low!
-It's only $50 for a family of four for a full day's EXPERIENCE!
+We want to ensure entry prices to the festival don't impact our buskers' tips, so we keep our entry fees extremely low!
+At early bird prices, it's only $50 for a family of four for a full day's EXPERIENCE!

 Our buskers aren’t being paid by us, but that’s where you come in – because of the money we’ve saved you on entry, we expect you to start saving your cash stash to bring to share amongst your favourite performers.